ostrya/PresencePublisher/docs/en/PRIVACY_POLICY.md

 Presence Publisher only uses this information to send corresponding messages to your MQTT broker.

+In addition to these messages which are sent depending on your location, you can also choose to send direct location information such as your current Wi-Fi name and your GPS location.
+Note that this information is only collected to be sent in these MQTT messages.
+It is not otherwise processed, stored or passed on.

 For debugging purposes, Presence Publisher stores an internal log.
 This log includes: